 Theory and concepts of financial accounting with particular emphasis on financial statements, revenue recognition, and current and long-term assets.
 3 lecture hours.

 Antirequisite(s): Business Administration 4417A/B

-Prerequisite(s): Business Administration 2257 and enrolment in 3rd or 4th year of BMOS or Music Administrative Studies (MAS)
+Prerequisite(s): Business Administration 2257 or MOS 2227A/B and enrolment in 3rd or 4th year of BMOS or Music Administrative Studies (MAS)